 Still, in some cases, punitive damages can represent a substantial source of financial recovery for accident victims in Georgia.

 While we can’t cover every aspect of the law in this article, we will walk you through a basic overview of punitive damages.
-We’ll also explain how an experienced Augusta personal injury attorney may be able to help you seek punitive damages as part of your accident claim (a drunk driving injury case, for example, or products liability, etc.).
+We’ll also explain how an experienced Augusta personal injury attorney may be able to help you seek punitive damages as part of your accident claim (a drunk driving injury case, for example, or product liability, etc.).

 In a personal injury claim, the accident victim’s injuries and losses (that is, the things they can be compensated for) are collectively referred to as “damages.”